Turza39/bot-extension/README.md

 ## Limitations

 - Currently requires a local FastAPI server running for backend operations
-- Only processes the first 2000 characters of webpage content for context
 - Requires Google's Gemini API key for operation
 - Works best with text-based content pages
 - Local server needs to be running on port 8000